ome/blog/_drafts/java-web-start.md

 ##What about Browser support?

-The Java plug-in for web browsers relies on the cross platform plugin architecture [NPAPI](https://en.wikipedia.org/wiki/NPAPI), which has been supported by all major web browsers for the past 10 years.
+The Java plugin for web browsers relies on the cross-platform plugin architecture [NPAPI](https://en.wikipedia.org/wiki/NPAPI), which has been supported by all major web browsers for the past 10 years.
-In version 45 (released Sept 2015), Google's Chrome has dropped support for [NPAPI plugins like Java](https://support.google.com/chrome/answer/6213033).
+In version 45 (released Sept 2015), Google Chrome has dropped support for [NPAPI plugins like Java](https://support.google.com/chrome/answer/6213033).
 This means that you can't enable Java in Google Chrome 45 (or later).
 Firefox, Internet Explorer and Safari still continue to support it but for how long?